Cover image

 How To Do It Right

-Park at the main lot and follow the Redwood Trail.
-The hike is easy and short (1 mile), accessible for varied fitness levels.
-Bring a light jacket—the canyon floor is cool even in summer heat.
-Morning is best for light filtering through the canopy.
-Quiet time allows you to notice the detail: ferns, shade plants, the forest floor ecology.
+Park at the main lot inside Carbon Canyon Regional Park and follow the redwood trail.
+The hike is easy and short, accessible for varied fitness levels.
+Bring a light jacket.
+The canyon floor is cool even in summer heat.
+Morning light filters through the canopy well.
+Quiet time lets you notice the detail: ferns, shade plants, and the forest-floor ecology that the irrigation system supports.

 The Honest Take